Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Introduction

 \section{Introduction}

 The \textit{Performance Estimation Problem} (PEP) methodology, introduced in \cite{drori2014performance}, computes the exact worst-case performance of a given first-order optimization method on a given class of functions and identifies an instance reaching this worst performance.
-More precisely, given a method and a performance criterion (lower is better), a PEP is an optimization problem that maximizes this criterion on the application of the method among all possible functions belonging to some class, thus providing the worst possible behavior of the method on the class of functions. \cite{taylor2017smooth} showed that PEP can be reformulated exactly as semidefinite programs for a wide range of function classes and methods.
-This provided several tight results on the performance of first-order methods (see e.g. Section \ref{sect:prior_works} for a short review).\\
+More precisely, given a method and a performance criterion (lower is better), a PEP is an optimization problem that maximizes this criterion on the application of the method among all possible functions belonging to some class, thus providing the worst possible behavior of the method on the class of functions.
+It is shown in \cite{taylor2017smooth} that PEPs can be reformulated exactly as semidefinite programs for a wide range of function classes and methods.
+This provided several tight results on the performance of first-order methods (see e.g. Section \ref{sect:prior_works} for a short review).

-In this work, we extend the PEP framework to first-order methods involving linear operators $A(x)=Mx$, for several classes of matrices $M$ characterized by their spectrum.
+In this work, we extend the PEP framework to first-order methods involving linear operators $\mathcal{M} : x \mapsto Mx$, for several classes of matrices $M$ characterized by their eigenvalues or singular values spectrum.
 The main tool behind this extension is the development of interpolation conditions for linear operators (see Section \ref{sect:interpolation_conditions}).
-Therefore, we will be able to study the exact worst-case performance of first-order algorithm using linear operators callings.
+Therefore, we will be able to study the exact worst-case performance of first-order algorithms involving linear operators.